 Which takes me to my next point, that the incumbent faux-green party Vision Vancouver is no alternative to the NPA.
 Vision Vancouver and the NPA have a great deal in common, not least their identical corporate real estate funders.
 While Vision is backed by an NDP element, its ties to the construction industry’s unions have only rendered it more friendly to rampant luxury developers and property speculators.
 This is all shorthand for a much more complicated situation that I’m not going to footnote or otherwise elaborate on here.
 Much ink has been spilled on this topic, and better ink than this.

 Tactically speaking I believe the best we can hope for in the November 2014 civic election is a minority civic government.
 We then at least have a small chance of getting some traction.
-I will be supporting a number of candidates (TBA) including the three Green council candidates, all of whose parties do not take developer donations.
-In the second-most unaffordable city in the world relative to median income, a distinction Vancouver has won the past three years in a row, we need to try something.
+I will be supporting a number of candidates (TBA) including the three Green council candidates Adriane Carr, Pete Fry and Cleta Brown, and Keith Higgins and Gayle Gavin of COPE (with Meena Wong for Mayor).
+These parties do not take developer donations.
+In the second-most unaffordable city in the world relative to median income, a distinction Vancouver has won the past three years in a row, we need to try something else.

 Vancouver did many things right in the 70s.
-Most of the things it’s famous for were the work of more progressive administrations, not the most recent developer-funded administrations.
+Most of the things it is now rightly famous for were the work of more progressive administrations, not of the most recent developer-funded administrations.
 We need to return to a progressive civic politics.
 Bike lanes and faux-transparency do not a progressive housing agenda make.

 The intention of this post, hastily written in the news doldrums of pre-election summertime, is merely to provide a little interesting reading on the topic of the NPA’s ancient history.
 Maybe this is also a bid for some consciousness of civic history in this famously amnesiac town.